Bachelor of Arts in Spanish

 Learning the Spanish language helps you communicate more effectively, which provides many opportunities in a diverse job market.
 Ship graduates of the Spanish program have entered a variety of careers such as teaching, business, government, social service, public health, international relations, translation and interpretation for private and public entities, travel agencies, advertising, and others.

-The average salary for Spanish language jobs in PA is $42,000.
+The average salary for Spanish language jobs in Pennsylvania is $42,000.

 Studying Spanish in high school helps you begin the major on solid footing.
 Training in a second and even a third foreign language is beneficial.
 Take every opportunity to practice speaking and writing Spanish.
 Take advantage of any language resources available: foreign language broadcasting, newspapers, music, and contact with exchange students and others who speak Spanish.
 One of the student learning outcomes that Shippensburg's Spanish language program strives to achieve is oral proficiency.
 Therefore, the more at ease you become with speaking the language, the better you will do in our courses.